IemProg/ImageMinningCourse/README.md

     Accuracy on test: 66.71 %

 ## Simple CNN with Dropout
-SHORT DESCRIPTION: Testing the effect of dropout to a CNN model
+Description: Testing the effect of dropout to a CNN model

     Learning rates: 0.01
     Batch size:  32